justixnl/EFT-hideout-tracker/README.md

 - [ ] Check to see where stuff needs to be reworked
   - [ ] Rework if necessary

 [^1]: _Currently there is a problem with Stash and Defective Wall not having any requirements.
 Apparently the Stash has none on level 1 so I need to come up with a solution on skipping the first level.
-The Defective Wall on the other hand has a different issue as it can be upgraded right away without requirements._
+The Defective Wall has the same issue as it can be upgraded right away without any requirements._
 [^2]: Currently clicking to fast on the next max button will not properly trigger the update button.